-We strongly advise you not to travel to Chad at this time, and to reconsider your need to travel to the capital N’Djamena, due to risk of violence, kidnapping and high levels of serious crime and lawlessness.
+We strongly advise you not to travel to Chad at this time, and to reconsider your need to travel to the capital N’Djamena, due to high levels of serious crime and lawlessness.
 We advise you to monitor the local media for possible new risks to your safety and security.

-Fighting between Chadian government forces and armed groups can occur without warning throughout the country.
+Despite the conclusion of a peace agreement between Chad and Sudan in 2010, the security environment remains volatile.
+Fighting between Chadian government forces and armed groups can occur without warning throughout the country, particularly in the east.

 The security situation is particularly dangerous in border areas.
 Armed groups are active along the borders with Libya, Sudan and Central African Republic and there is a high risk of violence in these areas.

-There are a large number of displaced people throughout Chad.
-The large numbers of displaced people may lead to an increased strain on scare resources, increase in disease and an increased risk of crime.
+Recent conflict in Sudan and the Central African Republic has led to an increase in numbers of displaced people in border areas of Chad.
+There are also a large number of displaced people throughout Chad.
+The large numbers of displaced people may lead to an increased strain on scarce resources, increase in disease and an increased risk of crime.

-Local security forces or people posing as them may attempt to exhort money from travellers through bogus fines or intimidation.
+Local security forces or people posing as them may attempt to extort money from travellers through bogus fines or intimidation.